LGBTQ culture in Leeds: History

 A comprehensive social history of LGBT communities and culture in Leeds has yet to be compiled, and this was an aim of the Queer Stories project, a partnership between Yorkshire MESMAC, Leeds Museums and Galleries, and the West Yorkshire Archive Service.
 An awareness-raising exhibition curated by the project group was hosted at Leeds City Museum between November 2015 and May 2016, and included a mixture of objects and testimonies.

 With funding from the National Lottery Heritage Fund, the project grew into West Yorkshire Queer Stories, which went on to collect 200 oral history interviews from LGBT people in the region between 2018 and 2020.
 These are available on the project's website.

 Pre-1970

-Pubs and bars catering to LGBT customers have traditionally centred around The Calls and Lower Briggate, an area sometimes referred to as Leeds Gay Quarter, #gayleeds, Leeds' gay village or Freedom Quarter.
+Pubs and bars catering to LGBT customers have traditionally centred around The Calls and Lower Briggate, an area sometimes referred to as Leeds gay quarter, Leeds' gay village or Freedom Quarter.

-In the 1930s, the Pelican Social Club in Blayd's Yard, off Lower Briggate, was reportedly "frequented by effeminate men who called each other by female Christian names and two of whom wore women’s clothing".
+In the 1930s, the Pelican Social Club in Blayd's Yard, off Lower Briggate, was reportedly "frequented by effeminate men who called each other by female Christian names and two of whom wore women's clothing".
 The Mitre pub on Commercial Street (formerly the Horse and Jockey, dating back to 1744) welcomed gay male customers in the evenings throughout the 1950s, and was also regularly visited by sympathetic police officers before closing in 1961.
 The Royal Hotel, off Lower Briggate, was another gay-friendly venue during the 1960s.